 “We wanted to document their growing up journey, being significant to us as they were born preemies.

 Instagram’s simple interface makes it so much easier for us to share their pictures and experiences with family and friends who constantly want updates.
-On top of that, we are able to connect with like-minded community to learn and share experiences, being first-time parents."
+On top of that, we are able to connect with a like-minded community to learn and share experiences, being first-time parents.”